 - 3/4 cup pine nuts

 - Set oven for 375 degrees.

 - Sift flours, salt, cinnamon, and baking soda together.

 - In a large bowl, beat egg, sugar substitute, buttery spread and vanilla until well combined.

 - Stir in pine nuts and raisins.

-- Drop by the tablespoonfuls onto a greased cookie sheet or one covered with a silicon baking mat.
-(I use Wilton Easy Flex™ Silicone Baking Mats.)
+- Drop by the tablespoonfuls onto a greased cookie sheet or a baking sheet covered with a silicone baking mat.

 - Bake on the center rack of oven for 10 to 12 minutes until the pine nut cookies turn slightly golden.